WouterSioen/building-maintainable-software/README.md

 * Add new features
 * Improve usability
 * Increase performance
-* Make a fix that prevents a bug from occurring in future
+* Make a fix that prevents a bug from occurring in the future

 ---

 # Why

 * Strong timeframes
+* Fastly changing requirements
 * Developers leaving teams
 * You read more than you code